 When Nike was founded in 1964, the company originally made only running shoes.
-They established their classic swoosh – one of the most recognizable brand symbols in the world – and the unforgettable tagline: “Just Do It.”
+They established their classic swoosh—one of the most recognizable brand symbols in the world—and the unforgettable tagline: “Just Do It.”
 In 1983, however, the company began to see a quarterly loss.
 Nike knew it needed something big to remain relevant within its industry.
 And as we all know, this meant signing Michael Jordan.
-They drafted up a contract and was able to capture the biggest name is basketball.
+They drafted up a contract and were able to capture the biggest name is basketball.
 This game changing endorsement launched Nike into the basketball sponsorship sector.
 As Jordan’s fame and success grew, Nike captured his influence and turned it into major monetary benefits.

 Nike has been around for 60+ years and has honed its brand in order to retain its number one spot in the basketball market, in addition to other sports apparel and clothing items.
 Under Armour is copying this exact formula with the hopes of changing the industry and growing their business.